SanjivKannaa/delta_web_dev_task3/README.md

 > $ source venv/bin/activate
 > $ python3 main.py
+> open localhost port 5000 in your browser

 Features
 - authentication that allows users to register and login on to the site